Ransaka/Ransaka/Ransaka's Blog/Building AI Agent With Llama 3.md

 Okay, we got what we need.
 Let’s jump into the real work!

 ## Loading and Indexing data
 Since we have an RAG pipeline, we should build a document indexing service as the first step.
-Since this is a demo, I am going to use the in-memory vector database that Haystack offers.
+For this demo, I am going to use the in-memory vector database that Haystack offers.
 Please note that each document in our vector database contains,

-- Content — which we use to perform similarity search
+- Content — Which we used to perform a similarity search
 - Id — Unique identifier
 - Price — Product price
 - URL — Product URL

+When our RAG pipeline is invoked, the Content field is used for vector search.
+All other fields are included as metadata.
+It’s crucial to preserve this metadata as it’s essential for front-end presentation to the user.

 Let’s see how we can implement that.